Cam Newton Award

 3. Malik Willis, Liberty

-Typically, in College Fantasy Football, sorting out the best quarterback is not a difficult proposition.
-Not the case this year where we had three to five viable contenders with no standouts.
+Typically, in College Fantasy Football, sorting out the best quarterback is not a tricky proposition.
+Not the case this year, where we had three to five viable contenders with no standouts.
 Ohio State’s Justin Fields would have been a lock had the Buckeyes played a full season, but alas, he was limited to just five games with the condensed schedule and COVID cancellations.
-BYU’s Zach Wilson started out on a scorched Earth pace but tapered off late in the year.
+BYU’s Zach Wilson started on a scorched-earth pace but tapered off late in the year.

-I went with consistency for the entire season and landed on Florida QB Kyle Trask who averaged 32.6 FPPG.
-Only ranked fifth in terms of points per game (PPG) average, but Trask's reliability over the course of the year was unmatched.
-His low-point total was 22.5 points scored against Kentucky where he still threw for three scores.
-He scored 30-plus FPs in six of the 10 games played this season.
-Topped 300-plus passing yards eight times.
-Higher ceilings with some other quarterbacks, but Trask never had a down week the entire season.
+I went with consistency for the entire season and landed on Florida QB Kyle Trask, who averaged 32.6 FPPG.
+Only ranked fifth in FPPG, Trask's reliability over the course of the year was unmatched.
+His low-point total was 22.5 FPs against Kentucky, where he still threw for three scores.
+He scored 30-plus FPs in six of the 10 games played this season, and he topped 300-plus passing yards eight times.
+Higher ceilings with some other CFF quarterbacks, but Trask never had a down week the entire season.

 by Mike Bainbridge